HILDE BRAET - Artist

 On

-of Japanese photographer Nobuyoshi Araki mounted on the facade
+photo of Japanese photographer Nobuyoshi Araki mounted on the

-of the Museum of Photography in Charleroi.
-The picture with the
+facade of the Museum of Photography in Charleroi.
+The picture

-paint spots now hangs as a trophy in the garden of the Carmelite
+with the paint spots now hangs as a trophy in the garden of

 What

-denotation?
-A young woman, knees apart, is looking at us.
+its denotation?
+A young woman, knees apart, is looking

-She wears a collar with a key attached to it with a pearl.
-She
+at us.
+She wears a collar with a key attached to it with a

-is not completely naked: black high gloves and long black
+pearl.
+She is not completely naked: black high gloves and long

-stockings adorn her body.
-Her head leans a little to the right.
+black stockings adorn her body.
+Her head leans a little to the

+right.
 She is made up with lipstick and eyeliner.
-A bright light
+A bright

-illuminates her fine body and causing a harsh shadow on the
+light illuminates her fine body and causing a harsh shadow on

 actually consider the denotation as shocking.
 However,

-in women, obscenity, "the woman as a sex object" and more.
+trafficking in women, obscenity, "the woman as a sex object"

 The